-The Endless Battle for Bakhmut
+The endless battle for Bakhmut

 A Russian shell whistles overhead as he finishes speaking, prompting the volunteers outside to duck down as it strikes uncomfortably close nearby.

 The battle has drawn closer to Chasiv Yar these past few weeks.
 As Russian forces have pushed to encircle Bakhmut, they have driven a spearhead forward south of that city, grinding down Ukrainian defenders at great cost.
-Russian troops now sit at the southern edge of the nearby village of Ivanivske, perhaps five kilometers from Chasiv Yar itself.
+Russian troops now sit at the southern edge of the nearby village of Ivanivske, perhaps five kilometres from Chasiv Yar itself.

 Serhii Chaus, the head of Chasiv Yar’s civil-military administration, has seen the battle for Bakhmut himself, visiting the city regularly via the increasingly dangerous supply road there.